Kurumiku0712/fantasy-inn-ui/README.md

-**Project Overview:**
+**Project Description:**
-The Fantasy Inn is a virtual world enthusiast's immersive booking system that provides AI-driven personalized services, enabling users to interact with virtual characters and enjoy an enhanced virtual world experience.
-This platform includes modules such as room booking, management, order search, and a cinema feature.
-It is developed using **Spring Boot** and **React** in a **decoupled front-end and back-end architecture**.
+Aimed at virtual world enthusiasts, this system offers an immersive booking experience and AI-driven personalised services, generating virtual characters with random personalities and images, and enabling real-time interactive conversations.

+- Integrated ChatGPT via the Spring AI framework to develop an interactive chatbot capable of generating random attributes such as name, age, gender, race, and personality, enhancing user engagement and enjoyment

+- Deployed Stable Diffusion by integrating modes from the civitai platform, creating stylised avatars based on user profiles to enrich the chatting experience

+- Migrated the database from MySQL to MongoDB to improve data processing efficiency, resulting in a 40% increase in development speed

+- Implemented Google reCAPTCHA to collect user behaviour data, effectively preventing automated attacks and strengthening the platform's security

+- Leveraged AWS S3 to store images in the cloud, ensuring high availability and optimised global access speeds

+Relevant Skills: React, Spring Boot, Spring AI, Spring Security, JWT, MongoDB, AWS S3